andrewgazelka/andrewgazelka.github.io/_posts/2023-01-10-how-to-learn-rust.markdown

 layout: post
 title: "How to Learn Rust"
 ---
-# How to Learn Rust
-My recommendations for learning Rust are:

 ## Starting Out

 - Use the [official Rust Discord](https://discord.gg/rust-lang).
 People usually respond to questions within minutes!